EriqLu/LCS-Website/README.md

-# Latino/as in Computer Science @ University of Illinois
+# Latinx in Computer Science @ University of Illinois
 Department of Computer Science | College of Engineering | Urbana, Illinois

 # About Us